 Not all materials can be broken down by the body, however, and high on the list is fiber, which is not digestible.
 Fiber makes its way through the intestines, only partially broken down by the bacteria in the colon; this process is again aided by the production of enzymes in this part of the body.
 Comparatively, starches are broken down in a couple of hours or less, while proteins take at least that long, and may stay in the body for upwards of 5 hours.
 Fat takes even longer, which means that high fat meals stay in the body for potentially many hours.

-How Nuts Are Composed: Proteins and Fiber
+Composition: Proteins and Fiber

 High in both fiber and protein (as well as healthy fat — upwards of fifty percent), most tree nuts also contain a good deal of protein (10-20%).
 The fiber content in nuts is also significant, amounting to upwards of ten percent of their nutritional make-up.
 Nuts make up an excellent source of nutrition and sustained energy for these very reasons: the fiber and healthy fat contents, along with the protein, all make for a slow digestion cycle in the body.

-Digesting Nuts: How Preparation Might Factor In
+Digesting: How Preparation Might Factor In

 As mentioned earlier, cooking methods like roasting or baking can also influence the how your body successfully (or otherwise) digests nuts.
 Any type of cooking essentially breaks down food at a chemical level, in a way not dissimilar to the body’s own methods.
 The lower the temperature, the better the process aids the body itself in further breaking down and digesting the food.
 High-temperature baking and cooking destroys many of these same chemical bonds.
 The good fats to be found in nuts are among these bonds that are destroyed in high-temperature cooking.

-Other Compounds Found in Nuts, and Digestion
+Other Compounds and Digestion

 Tannins, found in nuts, are naturally occurring complex polyphenolics, and are often found in woody plants.
 Polyphenolics are simply natural antioxidants that comprise an organic defense for plants; these may also be good for human health.
 The tannins’ main function in nature is a protective one, as their bitter taste deters many animals from eating the foods that contain them.
 For example, walnuts are chief among the foods high in tannin.
 Additionally, tannins are contained in cashews, pistachios, pecans and the skins of almonds and peanuts.